grbot/varcall/README.md

 * **mt-calling** - Need to provide a samples sheet with paths to BAMs/CRAMs.
 Mitochondrial variant calling are doen with the Mutect2 pipeline.
 * **combine-lanes** - Need to provide a samplesheet to directories with the multi-lane BAMs.
 BAMs are merged and indexed.
 * **validate-gvcf** - Need to provide a samplesheet with path to gVCFs and gender info. gVCF validation are done on chromosome level using GATK's ValidateVariants.
+* **genotype-refinement** - Need to provide a path to the VQSRed VCF.
+Genotype Refinment are done on chromosome level using GATK's CalculateGenotypePosteriors, VariantFiltration and VariantAnnotator.

 ## Note
 * The main pipeline can be followed for a single sample or joint calling sample.
 For a single sample the **combine-gvcfs** or **genomics-db-import** can be skipped and the **genome-calling** configs can point to single sample `.g.vcf`.